 The word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many of the priests were becoming obedient to the faith.Acts 6:7(NASB)

 The early Church in Jerusalem was made up of two Jewish groups.
-There was the native 'Hebrew' Jews who had returned to Jerusalem during the times of Ezra and Nehemiah - and the language they spoke was Hebrew.
-There were also the 'Hellenistic' Jews, who had remained in the land to which Israel had been exiled, OR they were Gentiles who had become Jewish proselytes - and they spoke Greek.
-Both groups of Jews remained separate from one another before Christ's crucifixion, but having become believers, they united together as one Body following His Resurrection.
+There was the native 'Hebrew' Jews who had returned to Jerusalem during the times of Ezra and Nehemiah, and the language they spoke was Hebrew.
+There were also the 'Hellenistic' Jews, who had either remained in the land to which Israel had been exiled, or were Gentiles who had become Jewish proselytes, and the language they spoke was Greek.
+Both groups of Jews remained separate from one another before Christ's crucifixion, but having become believers, they united together as one Body, following His Resurrection.

 This problematic internal conflict between the Hebrew Jews and the Hellenistic Jews, was resolved by the wise and speedy intervention of the apostles.
 Once calm had been established, the apostles were enabled to devote themselves to prayer and ministering the Word, instead of being hindered by these unfortunate, internal squabbles.

-As a result, we find that, "the word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many priests were also becoming obedient to the faith."
+As a result, we find: "The Word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem, and a great many priests were also becoming obedient to the faith."
 An increasing number of Jews, including a large number of priests, were coming to faith through the power of the Spirit, as the truth of Scriptures was unfolded.

-Although God blessed their ministry abundantly and even though many were being saved, there was much disobedience in those early days of the Church, for they did not follow Christ's clear instructions.
-Although the Word of God kept on spreading and their number greatly increased, we recognise that at this point, God was starting to lay a foundation for the next phase of His mighty work through His servant, Stephen.
-The man appointed to ease internal tension, would also increased external hatred for the fledging Church and give rise to the spread of the gospel beyond the city boundaries.
+Although God blessed their ministry abundantly, and even though many were being saved, there was much disobedience in those early days of the Church, for they did not follow Christ's clear instructions.
+Although the Word of God kept on spreading and their number greatly increased, we recognise that, at this point, God was starting to lay a foundation for the next phase of His mighty work through His servant, Stephen.

 Stephen was a man full of grace and power, and he performed great wonders and signs among the people.
-But his successful ministry angered the Jewish leaders who shortly thereafter, arrested him and killed him for his faith in Christ.
-As stones were being hurled at him and smashing his body, we read that a young man called Saul was also being prepared by God to become Christ's chosen apostle to preach the good news of gospel to every creature - Gentiles as well as to Jews.
+But his successful ministry angered the Jewish leaders who arrested him and killed him for his faith in Christ.
+As stones were being hurled at him and smashing his body, we read that a young man called Saul was also being prepared by God to become Christ's chosen apostle to preach the good news of gospel to every creature, to Gentiles as well as to Jews.

 While there are many lessons to learn from the gracious behaviour, wise decisions, and enormous evangelistic success of the early Church and Christ's chosen apostles, there are also many pitfalls to avoid.
 May we not only devote ourselves to prayer and the ministry of the Word, but also to listening to God's instructions and obeying His Word.

-Heavenly Father, how privileged we are to have the book of Acts which not only identifies many good practices to follow but also many pitfalls to avoid.
-I pray that I may be instant in season and out of season, make time to pray in accordance with Your will, and be careful to study the Word of God, so that I may mature in the faith and grow in the grace which You provide.
-But I also pray that I would be obedient to Your Word, listen to Your instruction, and obey Your command, so that I may work the works of God and that You may be glorified in my life.
+Heavenly Father, how privileged I am to have the book of Acts which not only identifies many good practices to follow, but also many pitfalls to avoid.
+I pray that I may be prepared in season and out of season, make time to pray in accordance with Your will, and be careful to study the Word of God, so that I may mature in the faith and grow in the grace which You provide.
+But I also pray that I would be obedient to Your Word, listen to Your instruction, and obey Your commands, so that I may work the works of God and that You may be glorified in my life.
 This I ask in Jesus' name, AMEN.